ralph-irving/tcz-lirc/README.md

 https://www.youtube.com/watch?v=ENCXM16NGE4

 LIRC IR Jivelite Setup

-Only works with a squeezebox3, classic, or touch slimdevices/logitech remote right now.
+Copy the lircd-jivelite from git to /usr/local/etc/lirc/lircd.conf on picoreplayer or create/modify your own.

-Copy lircd-jivelite from git to /usr/local/etc/lirc/lircd.conf on picoreplayer
+The lircd-jivelite config file is only for a squeezebox3, classic, or touch slimdevices/logitech remote.
+I've also included a lircd-jivelite-RMTD116A config file which is for a Sony RMT-D116A remote.

 Add usr/local/etc/lirc/lircd.conf to the end of the file /opt/.filetool.lst